trinker/validateMake/inst/extradocs/README.txt

 	- `Org_Unit_Structure.txt`
 	- `Email_Summary.txt`

 The first one checks that each file meets the schema expectations from the CDD.
 The second file ensures cross file expectations are met.
 For example, it ensures that if a `CourseIdentifier` is found in the file 'Courses/Section/xxx.csv' then these elements must also be found in the parent 'Courses/Course/xxx.csv'.
-The third file prints a tree structure for the org unit from the COurses directory if this file exists and has the proper headers.
+The third file prints a tree structure for the org unit from the Courses directory if this file exists and has the proper headers.
 The last file is an email prepared version of the errors from the first 2 reports.